Fulford, Staffordshire

 Fulford is a village and civil parish about 5 mi north east of Stone, in the Stafford district, in the county of Staffordshire, England.
 The parish includes the settlements of Crossgate, Leadendale, Meir Heath, Mossgate, Rough Close, Saverley Green, Stallington, Townend and part of Blythe Bridge.
 In 2011 the built-up area had a population of 650 and the parish had 5,931.
 The village is on one of the tributaries of the River Blythe.
+Fulford became a conservation area in 1978.
 The parish is one of the largest in the Stafford district.
 The parish touches Forsbrook, Hilderstone, Stone Rural, Barlaston and Draycott in the Moors.
 Fulford is the highest point in the Stafford district and varies between 650 ft and 730 ft above sea level.

 Features

 Fulford has a church dedicated to St Nicholas, which is Grade II listed and was built in the Gothic style in 1825 by C. H. Winks, a primary school and village hall on Fulford Road and a pub called the Shoulder of Mutton, on Meadow Lane.
 There are 9 listed buildings in Fulford, all Grade II listed.